 We offer clients global coverage, with a team that includes nearly 70 litigators in Europe and more than 20 in Asia.
 Our team has handled closely watched matters all over the world involving everything from multibillion-dollar financial industry cases to disputes over power stations in Africa and investments in China.
 For example, we scored a "mega" win on behalf of Consortium de Realisation, the French government-controlled entity liquidating the assets of Crédit Lyonnais, in a case known as l’affaire Tapie.
 We are one of the most experienced firms in representing Chinese state-owned and private enterprises in U.S. litigation.
 We won dismissal of $5 billion in RICO and tort claims against oil and gas giant Sinopec, and secured dismissal against China National Building Materials Group, a directly state-owned enterprise, in one of the largest ongoing multidistrict product liability cases in the U.S. This precedent-setting dismissal on the basis of sovereign immunity promises to have far-reaching impact on other Chinese state-owned enterprises and the Chinese government.

 We also have a team of international arbitrators who represent clients in high-stakes arbitration proceedings in multiple languages under all of the major arbitral rules.
 Our lawyers act as lead counsel in commercial and investment disputes as well as arbitrations involving energy, natural resources and infrastructure.
 They work in mediations not only as counsel but also as mediators.
-We are one of the top 20 firms in the Global Arbitration Review’s GAR 30, which singled out our representation of the government of Guinea and a gas pricing dispute we handled in France.
+We are named in the Global Arbitration Review’s GAR 30 in 2017 and 2016, and were singled out for our representation of the government of Guinea and a gas pricing dispute we handled in France.

 The high quality of our service is matched by our commitment to efficiency.
 Our teams coordinate seamlessly across offices and jurisdictions, and have access to our state-of-the-art, internally cultivated cost-saving tools.
 These include Orrick Case Stream, our proprietary case management system, and Orrick Analytics, one of the most sophisticated document review services in the market.